 Poly-fill and Harmonic Distortion

-If you intend to use poly-fill as a remedy especially to absorb sound distortion or standing waves, it is important to note that it is only very effective in the large enclosures for midrange speakers, and is not for a subwoofer.
+If you intend to use poly-fill as a remedy especially to absorb sound distortion or standing waves, it is important to note that it is only very effective in large enclosures for midrange speakers, and is not for a subwoofer.

 Poly-fill can be applied to both sealed and ported subwoofer boxes.
 However, there is no standard way of fixing the stuffing material as every audiophile will have their own preferences.